Psykotikism/Mutant_Tanks/README.md

 - You are missing curly braces.
 - You have more than 1,000 Mutant Tanks in your config file.
 - You didn't format your config file properly.
+- The Mutant Tanks requires X human-controlled survivors around and there are none.
+- The Mutant Tank needs to be in an open area to spawn and it's currently in a narrow place.
+- The number of Mutant Tanks currently alive with the same type has reached or exceeded the limit set by the `Type Limit`.
+- The Mutant Tank can only spawn on regular maps.
+- The Mutant Tank can only spawn on finale maps.

 5. How do I kill the Tanks depending on what abilities they have?